software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 - The file or folder contains content _that can be generated by running a certain command_.
 An example of such folder is the `node_modules` folder, which contains the library dependencies for the frontend.
 This folder is usally quite big and we can always generate it by running `npm install`.
 Another such example is the `target` folder where Maven generates different files.
 - The file or folder contains IDE specific configuration that is only relevant for a certain developer.
 An example of such folder is the `.vscode` folder.

-In the `.gitignore` file (generated by [Vite](https://vitejs.dev/)) in the `frontend` folder we have for example the following lines:
+In the `.gitignore` file generated by [Vite](https://vitejs.dev/) has for example the following lines:

 ```
 node_modules
 dist
 ```

-These two lines will ignore both the `node_modules` and `dist` folders in the `frontend` folder.
+These two lines will ignore both the `node_modules` and `dist` folders.
 The `.gitignore` file makes sure that when we run the `git add` command, we don't accidently add files or folders that shouldn't end up in the repository.

 ## Deploying the frontend